erictktk/TaggerJS/README.md

 # TaggerJS

-Loads a library of images for a user to tag and serialize.
+Front end for an app that loads a library of images for a user to tag and serialize, with login and support for a backend server.
+Written in Vanilla JS.

 ![Screenshot](tagger.jpg)